vijirammech/Vehicle_Detection/Report.md

 Sliding window search was done using `sliding_win` function.
 This function requires `image`, `scale to search` and `overlap_window`.
 The sliding starts from `X = 0` to last X i.e. `img.shape[1]`. `y` starts from half of the image `img.shape[0]/2` t0 `650` such that the bonnet of the car is avoided.

 Scale was kept to `64x64` and was not played with.
-Overlap ratio was experimented with and as the overlap ratio was increased false negatives were removed and better detection of cars was seen to be made by the model.
+Overlap ratio was experimented with and as the overlap ratio was increased false negatives were removed and better detection of cars was seen to be made by the model

 ![image](./For_report/slide_wind.JPG)